ScrumDoLLC/scrumdo-static/_posts/2013-11-19-looking-at-kanban.md

 - Implement feedback mechanisms
 - Improve collaboratively, evolve experimentally (using models & the scientific method)

 Kanban principles can be applied to the Scrum Process to pragmatically evolve it.
 It can evolve to a form where the the traditional iteration or time-box of a scrum is replaced by continuous flow.
 As we will explain in future blog articles this does not always have to be.
 Teams that practices Kanban and Scrum may have time-boxes or may not.
+Projects in scrumdo can be created as or converted to flow based projects.

 ### Continuous Flow Projects in ScrumDo

 For the past couple months, we've been working on adding the ability to create a Kanban application to Scrum projects within ScrumDo that can support mature teams that practice continuos flow.
 Some of the big changes include:

-* Options to choose time-boxed(iterations) projects or iteration-less projects
+* Options to choose time-boxed(iterations) projects or continous flow projects
 * Ability to completely customize your workflow, and have more than one in a project
 * Completely configurable visual board
 * Brand new ways to report on the work done